 Lung cancer screening

-Together, Seattle Cancer Care Alliance (SCCA) and UW Medicine offer screening for people at high risk for lung cancer.
+Together, Fred Hutchinson Cancer Center and UW Medicine offer screening for people at high risk for lung cancer.
 The simple and quick scan, called a low-dose computed tomography (CT), is the only recommended screening test for the disease.
 Survival rates for lung cancer improve dramatically when it's detected early.

 Request an appointment